Secrets To A Stronger Strategy For Container Security

 Container management and orchestration layers can be prone to insecure configurations that allow remote management access.

 Containerized environments have many more components than traditional server hosting, which poses its own set of security challenges:

 - Can you tell which deployments or clusters are affected by a high-severity vulnerability?

 - Are any exposed to the internet?

 - What is the blast radius if a given vulnerability is exploited?

 Orchestrators include components, such as an API server that integrates with other applications seeking to create or distribute containers.
-They will also include monitoring and management tools that provide visibility into the health of the container farm.
-Orchestrators also can create, store and manage container images.
+They also will include monitoring and management tools that provide visibility into the container farm’s health.
+Orchestrators also can create, store, and manage container images.

-These are the control layer for containers If it can be compromised by attackers then all associated containers can be, too.
+These are the control layer for containers.
+If attackers can compromise it, then so too can all associated containers.

 Container management is available in several models.
 In a similar way to running a server, the choice is based on how much of the container ecosystem you want to manage yourself.